IRGen: Generative Modeling for Image Retrieval: Method

 \subsection{Encoder-Decoder for Autoregressive Retrieval}

-Once we have discovered a good discrete latent structure equipped with semantic prior, we train a powerful autoregressive sequence-to-sequence model over these discrete random variables without referring their visual content.
-Our encode-decoder structure decouples the input embedding from discrete codes generation.
-The model takes a query image as input to first get the query embedding and then yields the discrete codes based on the embedding.
-It is worth noting that the yielded discrete codes indicate the query's nearest neighbor images in the database.
-In that sense, we train the model over an image pair $(x_1, x_2)$ where $x_2$ is the nearest neighbor of $x_1$, and our model aims to predict the identifiers of $x_2$ given $x_1$ as input.
+Once we have established a robust discrete latent structure equipped with semantic prior information, our next step is to train a powerful autoregressive sequence-to-sequence model solely on these discrete random variables without referring their visual content.
+Our encoder-decoder architecture decouples the input embedding from the generation of discrete codes.
+The training process involves image pairs $(x_1, x_2)$, where $x_2$ is the nearest neighbor of $x_1$.
+Our model's objective is to predict the identifiers of $x_2$ when given $x_1$ as input.
+This setup allows the model to learn the semantic relationships between images in the dataset.
+The left of \cref{fig:framework} provides a concise view of our training pipeline.
+After training, the model begins by taking a query image as input to obtain the query embedding, which is decoded to the discrete codes.
+It is worth noting that the yielded discrete codes represent the query's nearest neighbor images within the database rather than for the query.

-To be specific, let the encoder be denoted as $\mathbb{E}$ based on ViT base and the decoder be $\mathbb{D}$, a standard Transformer decoder composed of causal self-attention, cross-attention and MLP.
-We leverage the spatial tokens outputted from the encoder as the embedding, $\mathbf{e} = \mathbb{E}(x_1)$, which is injected into the decoder through cross attention.
-We train the model with next-token prediction by maximizing the probability of the $i$-th token of the image identifier given the input embedding and previous token predictions, $p(l_i|x_1,l_1,\cdots,l_{i-1},\theta)$, where $\theta$ denotes the parameters of $\mathbb{D}$ and $\mathbb{E}$, and $l_1,l_2,\cdots,l_M$ are the $M$ tokens for $x_2$ generated from the image tokenizer.
-By maximizing the probability of each token, we are actually maximizing the probability of generating the image identifier of an image,
+To be specific, let the encoder be denoted as $\mathbb{E}$ based on the ViT base architecture and the decoder be $\mathbb{D}$, a standard Transformer that includes causal self-attention, cross-attention and MLP layers.
+We leverage the spatial tokens outputted from the encoder as the input embedding, $\mathbf{e} = \mathbb{E}(x_1)$, which is injected into the decoder through cross attention.
+Our training objective involves predicting the next token in the image identifier sequence.
+Specifically, we aim to maximize the probability of the $i$-th token of the image identifier given the input embedding and the previously predicted tokens, $p(l_i|x_1,l_1,\cdots,l_{i-1},\theta)$, where $\theta$ denotes the parameters of both $\mathbb{D}$ and $\mathbb{E}$, and $l_1,l_2,\cdots,l_M$ are the $M$ tokens that make up the image identifier for $x_2$, generated by the image tokenizer.
+By maximizing the probability of each token, we effectively maximize the likelihood of generating the image identifier of an image,

-We apply softmax cross entropy loss on a vocabulary of $M$ discrete image tokens.
+We apply a softmax cross-entropy loss on a vocabulary of $M$ discrete tokens during training.

-During inference, given a query image $\mathbf{q}$, we first calculate the query embedding through the encoder $\mathbb{E}$ and then autoregressively predicts the discrete codes through the decoder $\mathbb{D}$ based on the query embedding.
-The image presented by the predicted discrete codes is regarded as the nearest neighbor of the query.
-The beam search decoding process can be used to retrieve top-$K$ images.
-In order to ensure valid discrete codes, we constrain the beam search process traversing within a prefix tree containing valid codes.